Wag3s vs Zapper: DeFi Dashboard vs Tax-and-Accounting (2026)

 How vendor tools compare

 Zapper excels as a DeFi discovery dashboard; Koinly and CoinTracker lean tax.
-Honest framing: keep the dashboard you like for the live DeFi picture and add a tax-and-accounting layer that decomposes DeFi correctly — verify each tool's current DeFi-tax depth before relying on it.
+The honest framing is to keep the dashboard you like for the live DeFi picture and add a tax-and-accounting layer that decomposes DeFi correctly.
+Verify each tool's current DeFi-tax depth before relying on it.

 Wag3s Folio decomposes the DeFi positions you watch in Zapper into jurisdiction-correct, audit-ready tax figures; Wag3s Ledger produces the company accounting and FEC.
-Read-only, complementary to your dashboard and wallet.
+It is read-only and complementary to your dashboard and wallet.
 See the Folio and Ledger pages.

 Further reading